What is Content repurposing?

 To make things easier, using content repurposing tools is a great option.
-There are many tools available for free, that you can use to schedule recurring updates on your social media accounts.
+There are many tools available that you can use to schedule recurring updates on your social media accounts.
 RecurPost is one such social media management tool, that allows you to repurpose your content on Facebook, Instagram, LinkedIn, Twitter, and Google my business.

 Its one-of-a-kind reposting feature helps you generate new traffic without having to create new content every time.
 It does so by repurposing your content and even helps you create variations.
 As a result, it helps you stay active on social media without having to spend all your time on it.
 Consequently, you will save hours every week for undertaking other important activities.